robotraconteur/robotraconteur_pyodide/README.md

 # Robot Raconteur for Pyodide

-**WARNING: This does not work yet!**

 Robot Raconteur for Pyodide is a heavily modified fork of the Robot Raconteur core libraries intended to run on Pyodide within a browser.
+Pyodide provides a full scientific Python stack within a web browser using Web Assembly.

 https://github.com/iodide-project/pyodide